 By now, we all know the importance of having a content calendar.
 Your brand must keep on top of holidays, promotions, and events.
 A content calendar is your way of laying out the necessary posts so you don't miss anything.
-Halloween is the beginning on the holiday season (although stores would like to think it's sooner...I saw Christmas decor this year before the back-to-school display was taken down!)
+Halloween is the beginning of the holiday season (although stores would like to think it's sooner...I saw Christmas decor this year before the back-to-school display was taken down!)

 Decorate your Online Presence

 You can decorate your profile picture on social media to represent the holiday.
 You could carve your logo into a pumpkin or make a graphic of your logo wearing a witches hat.
-Similar to how brick-and-motor stores decorate their store fronts, you can decorate your online presence!
+Similar to how brick-and-motor stores decorate their storefronts, you can decorate your online presence!
 Don't forget, you can update your website to reflect the Holiday as well with images, special offers, and more.

 I love a good pun.
 Who doesn't?
 That's a rhetorical question because I'm 100% sure the answer is an astounding "everyone".
-There's so many good Halloween puns out there so you can check them out on google or get creative and make up your own.
+There are so many good Halloween puns out there so you can check them out on google or get creative and make up your own.
 Bonus points if you an come up with a pun that is unique to your business AND Halloween.

 Host a Photo Contest

-Have your customer send you images of them in their Halloween costumes with your product (or logo if you have a service).
+Have your customers send you images of them in their Halloween costumes with your product (or logo if you have a service).
 It's a fun way to get people involved and to get that promotion on their social accounts.
 With any contest, don't forget the prize!